Features: Earn Northwest Forest Pass

 We will work on tread restoration, brushing, and drainage enhancement, bringing this trail back to life.
 Projects may include removal of vegetation using saws and shears, digging trenches and removing soil embankments with shovels, picks, etc.

 Camping and Hiking Information

 - Weather: Be prepared for variable conditions including heat, cold, wind and rain

-- Day 1: Meet the crew rain or shine, then boat in, begin work on the project and set up camp
+- Day 1: Meet the crew rain or shine, then hike in, begin work on the project and set up camp

-- Final Day: Break down camp, finish trail project, boat out and say goodbye to the crew at the trailhead
+- Final Day: Break down camp, finish trail project, hike out and say goodbye to the crew at the trailhead

 For safety reasons, arriving late or leaving early is not allowed.